9 drinking games every fresher & old timer student should know

 - Jack: Jack the Lad.
 Make up a rule for the Jack card, which must be adhered to for the rest of the game.
 The more outrageous, the better.

-- Queen: Dancing Queen.
-Do a dance move that can be copied.
-The last person to bust the move has to drink.
-King: Dirty Pint.
-Pour a little drink into the pint glass.
+- King: Dirty Pint.
+Pour a little of your drink into the pint glass.
 Everyone else must follow suit as quickly as possible.
 The last person to add their drink has to down the pint.
 A repulsive classic.